tigrisdata/tigris-docs/docs/datamodels/examples.md

 ## Simple e-commerce data model

-Below is an example of a data model corresponding to an e-commerce application that stores data in three different collections: _users_, _products_, and _orders_.
+Below is an example of a simple data model corresponding to an e-commerce application that stores data in three different collections: _users_, _products_, and _orders_.